We do everything we can to make sure our pets are safe and well but there are everyday household items that can be fatal for our pets.

 Xylitol around the home

-Kate had decided to make brownies, much to the delight of her Hungarian Viszla, Ruby, who loved her owner’s cooking.
-But, in a bid to be a little healthier, Kate used the sweetener in the brownies rather than sugar.
+Kate had decided to make brownies, but, in a bid to be a little healthier, she used the sweetener "xylitol" in the brownies rather than sugar.

 The smallest amount can be fatal